SCU-Schedule-Helper/scu-schedule-planner/README.md

 - **On every change**:
   - Check all planned courses for prerequisite/corequisite satisfaction.
-  - Validate that each requirement (including “choose X of Y”) is satisfied by planned/completed courses.
+  - Validate that each requirement (including "choose X of Y") is satisfied by planned/completed courses.
   - Enforce max units per quarter (unless overridden).
-  - Warn if a course is scheduled in a quarter it’s not offered.
+  - Warn if a course is scheduled in a quarter it's not offered.
   - Detect and warn about scheduling conflicts, gaps in sequences, or missing requirements.

 ### 5.2. **Edge Case Handling**

 - **Double-counting**: Track which requirements each course fulfills; warn if double-counting is not allowed.
 - **Substitutions**: Allow user to manually mark a course as fulfilling a requirement with advisor note.
-- **Catalog changes**: Store catalog year with plan; if user changes year, recalculate requirements and highlight differences.
-- **Electives**: For “any upper-division elective,” allow user to select from eligible courses.
+- **Electives**: For "any upper-division elective," allow user to select from eligible courses.
 - **Transfer/AP credit**: Allow user to mark courses as satisfied via transfer/AP.

 ## 6. **Extensibility \& Modularity**